awsdocs/aws-systems-manager-user-guide/doc_source/setup-instance-profile.md

 ## About policies for a Systems Manager instance profile<a name="instance-profile-policies-overview"></a>

 This section describes the policies you can add to your EC2 instance profile for Systems Manager\.
 To provide permissions for communication between instances and the Systems Manager API, we recommend creating custom policies that take into account your system needs and security requirements\.
 However, as a starting point, you can use one or more of the following policies to grant permission for Systems Manager to interact with your instances\.
-The first policy, **AmazonSSMManagedInstanceCore**, enables an instance to use AWS Systems Manager service core functionality\.
+The first policy, **AmazonSSMManagedInstanceCore**, allows an instance to use AWS Systems Manager service core functionality\.
 Depending on your operations plan, you might need permissions represented in one or more of the other three policies\.

 **Policy: AmazonSSMManagedInstanceCore**
 Required permissions\.
-This AWS managed policy enables an instance to use Systems Manager service core functionality\.
+This AWS managed policy allows an instance to use Systems Manager service core functionality\.

 **Policy: A custom policy for S3 bucket access**
 Required permissions in either of the following cases: